firewizard11/C/bank_management/README.md

 ## Description

-This Program is an Implementation of Core Banking Software.

-This type of Banking Software is used to Record and Manage Transactions made by customer accounts.

-The goal of this program is to provide Core Banking Operations using a CLI Interface.
+This Program is a Banking Software that implements Core Banking Operations like Managing Accounts and Performing Basic Transactions like Deposit, Withdraw and Transferring between accounts.

 ## Features